stuerp/foo_midi/README.md

 * New: Support for XMF (Extensible Music Format) and MXMF (Mobile Extensible Music Format) files.
 * New: Metadata XMF_META_FILE_VERSION, XMF_FILE_TYPE and XMF_FILE_TYPE_REVSION.
 * Fixed: VSTi plugins did not load or save their configuration anymore (regression).
+* Fixed: VSTi plugins did not always show the correct name in the Preferences dialog (regression).

 v2.15.2.0, 2025-01-12